jhpyle/docassemble/_docs/config.md

 ## <a name="maximum content length"></a>Limiting size of HTTP requests

 By default, as a security precaution, the web application rejects any HTTP request larger than 16 megabytes.
+If you encounter this limit, you may see an error like "413 Request Entity Too Large."

 This limit can be extended by setting `maximum content length` to a different number of bytes.

 {% highlight yaml %}
 maximum content length: 26214400